momoso7/100-days-of-code/log.md

 **Today's Progress**: Quantitative comparisons and statistical visualization in datacamp

 **Thoughts**: Now I understand more the difference between bar chart and histogram.
 Also learnt some tricks regarding scatter plot.
 No time to do javascript related work today.

+### Day 52: 04 January 2021
+**Today's Progress**: Finished the visualization with matplotlib challenge in datacamp.

+**Thoughts**: Some interesting stuffs today, need to up the pace tomorrow
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)